stacks-network/rendezvous/docs/chapter_6.md

 - `test` – Runs property-based tests.
 - `invariant` – Runs invariant tests.

+**Running property-based tests**

-For example, if you want to use Rendezvous to test the `contract` contract using **property-based testing**, you need to ensure that your test functions are defined in:
+To run property-based tests for the `contract` contract, ensure that your test functions are defined in:

 ```
 ./root/contracts/contract.tests.clar
 ```

-Then, run the following command:
+Then, execute:

 ```bash
 rv ./root contract test